jbloomlab/phydms/docs/phydms_prog.rst

    \-\-addrateparameter
     It only makes sense to use this parameter if you have fixed all branch lengths and then wish to fit a rate that effectively scales these branch lengths.

+   \-\-infertopology
+    Note that sometimes the topology inference appears to fail (or at least hang up for a very long time).
+In that case, you may want to infer the topology with another program such as `codonPhyML`_ and then pass that topology via the ``tree`` argument rather than using ``--infertopology``.

    \-\-minbrlen
     Regardless of the method used to set ``tree``, all branches with lengths less than this value will be set to this value in the initial starting tree.
 Branches can still end up with lengths less than this after subsequent optimization of this starting tree.